millipedia/MillcoTasks/README.md

 ## Things it doesn't do yet but will soon

 - [ ] Board management.
 Need to be able to add and remove boards
-- [ ] Hmmm...
-I seem to have broken something so an admin page isn't created automagically .. ought to fix that
 - [ ] Needs config setting not to load htmx / sortable if you already load it.